WOVNio/WOVN.php/README.md

 <IfModule mod_rewrite.c>
   RewriteEngine On

-  # Don't intercept .cgi files, as they won't execute
+  # Don't intercept .cgi files, as they would not execute
   RewriteCond %{THE_REQUEST} \.cgi
   RewriteRule .? - [L]